-Cash and cash equivalents consist of funds deposited into checking accounts, a savings account, and the State of Minnesota's 4M Fund.
-All balances are reported at amortized cost as of December 31, 2022 and 2021.
+Cash and cash equivalents consist of funds deposited into checking accounts, a savings account, the State of Minnesota's 4M Fund and highly liquid investments with an original maturity of three months or less when purchased.
+All balances are reported at amortized cost as of December 31, 2023 and 2022.